cohenoa/biosignalen/README.md

 ### 2.1 Input folder preparation
 Before executing the program, prepare an _input folder_ named `Data` within the `oncosense` folder, which will contain your input data files.
-The format of the input file is an excel file (.xlsx suffix) containing two essential tabs named "G" and "L":
+The format of the input file is an excel file (.xlsx suffix) containing two essential worksheets: 'G', 'L' and 'ErrorLimitLambda':
-- In the "G" tab, each row represents a protein: the “UID” column lists the protein name, and the subsequent columns contain the scores for each process (here, the surprisal‑analysis scores).
+- In the 'G' worksheet, each row represents a protein: the “UID” column lists the protein name, and the subsequent columns contain the scores for each process (here, the surprisal‑analysis scores).
-- In the "L" tab,
+- In the 'L' worksheet, we see for each cell line the treatment details: compound added, mathcing dosage and time, followed by [TBD]
+- The 'ErrorLimitLambda' worksheet contains a single value [TBD]
 ### 2.2 Running the program
 [TBD]